TransitScreen/wp-github-pipeline/README.md

 ## Quick Start
 1. Activate the plugin
-2. [Register an application](https://github.com/settings/applications/new) in the settings page for your GitHub repository.
+2. Add your GitHub repository information to the plugin settings page under Settings > gitHub.
-3. Add your gitHub repository info to the settings page under Settings > gitHub.
-You will need the Client ID and Client Secret from the application you registered in the previous step.
+3. If the GitHub repository is private,
-4. After providing the required credentials you will see the button to "Authorize Github."
-Click it.
+  a.
+In the repository settings page, [Register an application](https://github.com/settings/applications/new)
-5. Add shortcodes to pages to start presenting gitHub information
+  b.
+Copy the Client ID and Client Secret into the plugin settings page.
+Click the button to "Authorize Github."

-Note: If the repository is public you only need to enter the repository settings.
+4. Add shortcodes to pages to start presenting gitHub information

 ### Shortcodes